How to Rip DVD to Media Server and Transfer DVD to Plex, NAS, Roku, DLNA Server?

 Step 2.
 Create a Plex account.

 Step 3.
 Add library by clicking "Add Section" button and selecting "Movies".
+This helps declutter your DVDs in order on computer.

 Step 4.
 Select the DVD rips you want to add and click the Add Folder button.